-Individual Anaphylaxis Management Plans
+3. Individual Anaphylaxis Management Plans

 All students at Truganina South Primary School who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
-When notified of an anaphylaxis diagnosis, the Principal of Truganina South Primary School is responsible for developing a plan in consultation with the student's parents/carers and our first aid officer.
+When notified of an anaphylaxis diagnosis, the Principal of Truganina South Primary School is responsible for developing a plan in consultation with the student's parents/carers.